davidryan59/ji-rcn/README.md

 (new JInterval({2:66, 5:40, 7:-40, 11:20, 13:-30})).getEndPitchNotation() // returns "E(#18)('40)4 [11^20 / 7^40 13^30]" which is in octave 4
 ```

 These higher prime commas and notations are being made available to enable writing beautiful JI music that goes way outside the 12 notes of the standard scale.
-A piece of music written at the prime limit of 2499949 is available [here](https://soundcloud.com/davidryan59/ryan-example-primenumberedblues) (which used the `"DR"` comma given above), and the rest of the author's music is available [here](https://soundcloud.com/davidryan59/tracks).
+A piece of music written at the prime limit of 2499949 is available [here](https://soundcloud.com/davidryan59/ryan-example-primenumberedblues) (which used the `'DR'` comma given above), and the rest of the author's music is available [here](https://soundcloud.com/davidryan59/tracks).

 *Hope you will enjoy the infinite possibilities of justly intoned music!*